dylanbrandtner/CarND-Traffic-Sign-Classifier-P2-Dylan/README.md

 These are the top 5 softmax probabilities for each sign from the model.

 NOTE: Results are rounded to 10 decimal places.
-Image 3 shows "100%" for "Yield" and 0 for the rest because the actual amounts were simply less 0.0000000001%.
+Image 3 shows "100%" for "Yield" and 0 for the rest because the actual amounts were less than 0.0000000001%.

 **Image 1: Speed limit (30km/h)**